 Are you ready for incredible cuteness?
 Staff at Idaho Falls Zoo are happy to announce the birth of a cotton-top tamarin!

-You’ll find the tiny new addition on the back of either mom or dad until he is old enough to navigate climbing on the branches on his own.
+You’ll find the tiny new addition on the back of either mom or dad until he/she is old enough to navigate climbing on the branches on his/her own.
 A social species, both males and females help care for the young.
 They naturally live together in family groups and use high-pitched vocalizations to communicate in dense forests.

 Because the Idaho Falls Zoo is proudly accredited by the Association of Zoos and Aquariums (AZA), Ash’s birth is extremely important for the future survival of cotton-top tamarins.
 A critically endangered species, cotton-tops (and many species of tamarins) have experienced a significant population decline in the last 40 years due to habitat loss and the exotic pet trade.
 The management of cotton-top tamarins is advised by a national Cotton-top Tamarin Species Survival Plan developed and reviewed annually by a team of experts from across the country.
 This program helps monitor hundreds of species, including tamarins, at AZA accredited zoos to ensure their wellbeing, genetic health and survival.
 The birth of this new baby is a step forward for the long-term health of the species.

-Media Note: For more information or to schedule an interview with zoo staff, contact City of Idaho Falls Public Information Officer, Eric Grossarth.
+Media Note: For more information or to schedule an interview with zoo staff, contact Public Information Officer, Eric Grossarth.